taskcluster/taskcluster-docs/src/tutorial/gecko-new-job.md

 ## New Worker Type

-If your new job requires compute resources that are not already available via TaskCluster, then some additional work may be required.
+If your new job requires compute resources that are not already available via Taskcluster, then some additional work may be required.
 This will entail defining a new worker type for those compute resources, and then creating those new resources.

 For EC2 instances, this is fairly easy: we can specify instance characteristics such as instance type and worker implementation within the AWS provisioner.